Tony Jaros

-Anthony Joseph Jaros (February 22, 1920 – April 22, 1995) was an American professional basketball player who won two championships with the Minneapolis Lakers, one in the Basketball Association of America (BAA) and one in the newly-formed National Basketball Association (NBA).
+Anthony Joseph Jaros (February 22, 1920 – April 22, 1995) was an American professional basketball player.
+He won three championships with the Minneapolis Lakers: the NBL championship in 1948, the BAA championship in 1949 and the NBA championship in 1950.

 A 6 ft 3 in forward/guard from the University of Minnesota, Jaros played four seasons (1946–1947; 1948–1951) in the Basketball Association of America/National Basketball Association as a member of the Chicago Stags and Minneapolis Lakers.
 He averaged 5.4 points per game in his BAA/NBA career and won two league championships with the Lakers.
 He also spent one season in the National Basketball League with the Lakers (1947–1948), winning the NBL title that season.